About the Writing Center

 “How can I get the most out of my online coaching session?”

 Give your writing coach as much information as possible.
 Your coach will be relying on your submission form for context.
 It is particularly important that you let the coach know what your top concerns are; this will help the coach focus his/her attention and comments.
-Remember, the coach is not your TA.
-He/she cannot judge what aspect of your paper needs the most work; it is up to you to ask for the kind of feedback you think will be most valuable at this stage in your writing process.
+Remember, the coach is not your TA and cannot judge what aspect of your paper needs the most work; it is up to you to ask for the kind of feedback you think will be most valuable at this stage in your writing process.